matklad/cargo-xtask/README.md

 ## Defining xtasks

 In the root of the project repository, there should be an `xtask` directory, which is a cargo crate with one binary target.
-In the root of the project, there should be a `./cargo/config` file with the following entry:
+In the root of the project, there should be a `.cargo/config` (note the dot) file with the following entry:

 ```toml
 [alias]